-Trunki suitcases are well-made so you should have it for many years so don't be too concerned about the age range as your child will find plenty of uses for their case.
+Trunki suitcases are well-made, so you should have it for many years.
+Don't be too concerned about the age range: your child will find plenty of uses for their case.

 There are two clasps that can be 'locked' with the simple key attached to the strap handle.
 I have never had the clasps come undone while going along, whether locked or not, so I do think this is very secure.
 You will probably need to help your child to open the case but that's a good thing as you don't want them emptying the contents around the airport.

 There's an elastic 'teddy bear seat belt' to hold everything in place on one side.